arichnad/retirement-simulator/README.md

 python3 simulate.py 33 4

-* All money is placed in an investment that follows the [Dow Jones Industrial Average](https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average).
+* All money is placed in an investment that follows the [S&P 500 index](https://en.wikipedia.org/wiki/S%26P_500_Index).

 * This above example states you want retirement money to last 33 years or longer